This beautiful, vibrant blood orange curd is gorgeous spread over hot crumpets or toast!

 How many jars of curd will this recipe make?

 This recipe will give you two medium (385ml) jars of curd.
 I don’t recommend making bigger batches of curd simply because it doesn’t have the same keeping quality as other preserves, like jam for instance.

 The curd will keep well for up to one week in the fridge.

 Do I need to sterilise the jars when making fruit curd?

-Makes two large or three small jars.
 To sterilize the jars, all I do is wash them (and the lids) in very hot soapy water.
 Give them a good scrub, rinse them, shake off the excess water and place them in a very low oven (110C) to dry.
-I do know a lot of people who just pop them in the dishwasher – I don’t own one but if you do then go for it!
+Alternatively, you can put them in the dishwasher, then dry them off in a low oven (110C).